ABAlosaimi/staticlib/README.md

 ## Contributing

 Feel free to open issues or PRs.
-Small improvements I'd prioritize: